LeonCage/MCD-Model-Quantization/README.md

-# MCD-Model-Quantization
-PyTorch project for pruning anfd quantization of MCD model with evaluation and sensitivity analysis

 # MCD Model Quantization and Pruning

 This repository contains code for fine-tuning, pruning, and quantizing a Multi-Column Deep (MCD) neural network model using PyTorch.
 It includes model evaluation, size comparison, and layer-wise sensitivity analysis with detailed visualizations.